JAPANESE LANGUAGE PROGRAM

 (1) Regular Track

-The regular track offers beginning, intermediate to advanced courses where 90-minute classes meet four or five times per week.
-This track aims to focus on developing communicative competence through extensive practices by integrating four skills, listening, speaking, reading and writing.
+The regular track offers beginning, intermediate and advanced courses where 100-minute classes meet four or five times per week.
+This track aims to focus on developing communicative competence through extensive practice by integrating four skills, listening, speaking, reading and writing.

 - Japanese 1